 Types of warrants that could be issued against a person include:

 Arrest warrants: Florida Statute § 901.02(1) establishes that if a judge determines

 that probable cause exists for an arrest warrant, they can issue such

 All of the following must apply when taking this action:

 - A complaint has been filed charging the commission of a misdemeanor only;

 - The summons issued to the alleged offender has been returned unserved; and

-- The conditions of Florida Statute § 901.02(1) are met.
+- The conditions of Florida Statute § 901.02(1) are met

 - It is being used for the unlawful sale, possession, or manufacture of intoxicating liquor;

-- It is being used to carry on gambling;
+- It is being used for gambling

-- It is being used for the unlawful sale, possession, or purchase of wildlife, saltwater products, or freshwater fish being unlawfully kept therein;
+- It is being used for the unlawful sale, possession, or purchase of wildlife, saltwater products, or freshwater fish

-Warrants Bureau | Miami-Dade County — The Warrants Bureau is responsible for serving felony warrants in Miami-Dade County issued by the local criminal justice system and all jurisdictions nationwide.
+Warrants Bureau | Miami-Dade County: The Warrants Bureau is responsible for serving felony warrants in Miami-Dade County issued by the local criminal justice system and all jurisdictions nationwide.
 On this website, you can learn more about the Bureau’s Felony Apprehension Squads, Extradition Unit, Career Criminal Section, and Headquarters Security Section.
 You can also find other online services and court services.

 9105 NW 25th St.